 Office buildings, hotels, transportation centers, and even big manufacturing facilities all share one thing in common: they receive a large number of visitors to their premises every year.
 Structuring an efficient guest management process, and deploying the right tech stack, are crucial aspects of delivering a positive brand and visitor experience.

 For example, friendlyway undertook a visitor management transformation project for a multinational manufacturing client in Europe.
 The company received thousands of visitors each year and desperately needed to streamline and modernize their outdated paper-based visitor management system.

 By migrating to our cloud-based software and kiosks, the company was able to maximize operational efficiencies and streamline the check-in and check-out processes (all while remaining fully compliant with industry safety regulations and eliminating a tremendous amount of paper and resource waste).

-Instead of performing a manual check-in, needing to physically sign liability papers, and interface with staff members, visitors can now complete nearly all of the check-in process at a self-service kiosk.
+Instead of performing a manual check-in, needing to physically sign liability papers and interact with staff members, visitors can now complete nearly all of the check-in process at a self-service kiosk.
 Additionally, staff members no longer need to directly manage visitor check-ins or check-outs, leading to an increase in staff productivity.
 That is what visitor management is all about – making the process easy for the visitor and valuable for the business.

-Employees, Contractors, and Temporary Employees
+Employees, Contractors, and Temporary Workers